n1kdo/dem/README.md

 produce plots that show radio coverage based on terrain analysis.

-Like many 20-year-old projects, this may not be so useful any more, but I can still see that the VHF coverage from my home is really pretty awful
+Like many 20-year-old projects, this may not be so useful any more, but I can still see that the VHF coverage from my home is really pretty awful, the red circle is my QTH and the green area has line-of-sight radio coverage.

 ![effective radio horizon at N1KDO QTH](coverage.png)